Ricardo Vega: International career

-He made his senior debut for Nicaragua in a February 2008 World Cup qualification match against Netherlands Antilles and has earned a total of 6 caps, scoring 2 goals.
-He has represented his country in 2 FIFA World Cup qualification matches and played four friendlies against Puerto Rico.
+Vega made his senior debut for Nicaragua in a February 2008 World Cup qualification match against Netherlands Antilles and has earned a total of six caps, scoring two goals.
+He has represented his country in two FIFA World Cup qualification matches and played four friendlies against Puerto Rico.

 His final international was a Friendly match against Puerto Rico.

-International goals
+Career statistics

 Scores and results list Nicaraguas' goal tally first.